9 Tips to guide your child through their school’s math tracking

 7. If you don’t get the math track you hoped to

-If you don’t get the result you expect, then I’d at least inquire as to which criteria your child missed.
+If you don’t get the result you expect, then I’d inquire as to which criteria your child missed.
 I’ve seen the culprit be a missing IQ or standardized test score or even another child in district with the same name.
 Also, transfer students often miss out even if they had qualified in their former district, so I’d ask in your old district and the new and provide data.

 My own kids